Inpatient & Outpatient Suicide

 Protocols and treatment procedures exist in regard to suicidal and emotionally troubled patients.
 Unfortunately, when someone suffering from mental illness commits suicide, family members may believe it was inevitable and little could have been done to change what happened.

-In our 24 years of experience, we’ve seen how mistakes by doctors, nurses, and hospital staff can exacerbate suicidal feelings and thoughts on the part of certain patients.
-Consulting with psychiatric malpractice experts and investigators, we meticulously review every detail of a patient’s treatment and therapy to identify neglected warning signs, physician incompetence, and violations of hospital procedure.
+In our 40 years of experience, we’ve seen how mistakes by doctors, nurses and hospital staff can exacerbate suicidal feelings and thoughts on the part of certain patients.
+Consulting with psychiatric malpractice experts and investigators, we meticulously review every detail of a patient’s treatment and therapy to identify neglected warning signs, physician incompetence and violations of hospital procedure.

-For more information regarding our practice and what we can do for you, contact North Carolina medical malpractice attorneys at the Law Offices of Wade E. Byrd today.
+For more information regarding our practice and what we can do for you, contact the Law Offices of Wade E. Byrd P.A. today.